-Definitions.
-We sometimes use the following financial measures in the context of this report: backlog; debt-to-total capital; days sales outstanding: and free cash flow.
+In the following sections of the MD&A, we may, at times, refer to financial measures that are not required to be presented in the consolidated financial statements under U.S. GAAP.
+We sometimes use the following financial measures in the context of this report: backlog; debt-to-total capital; and days sales outstanding.
 We define these financial measures as follows:

-• Backlog - We define backlog as the amount of unfilled capital equipment purchase orders at a point in time.
-We use this figure as a measure to assist in the projection of short-term financial results and inventory requirements.

-- Debt-to-total capital We define debt-to-total capital as total debt divided by the sum of total debt and shareholders' equity.
+- Backlog We define backlog as the amount of unfilled capital equipment purchase orders at a point in time.
+We use this figure as a measure to assist in the projection of short-term financial results and inventory requirements. - Debt-to-total capital We define debt-to-total capital as total debt divided by the sum of total debt and shareholders' equity.
 We use this figure as a financial liquidity measure to gauge our ability to borrow and fund growth. - Days sales outstanding ("DSO") We define DSO as the average collection period for accounts receivable.
 It is calculated as net accounts receivable divided by the trailing four quarters' revenues, multiplied by 365 days.
-We use this figure to help gauge the quality of accounts receivable and expected time to collect. - Free cash flow We define free cash flow as net cash provided by operating activities as presented in the Consolidated Statement of Cash Flows less purchases of property, plant, equipment, and intangibles plus proceeds from the sale of property, plant, equipment, and intangibles, which are also presented in the Consolidated Statement of Cash Flows.
-We use this as a measure to gauge our ability to pay cash dividends, fund growth outside of core operations, fund future debt principal repayments, and repurchase shares.
+We use this figure to help gauge the quality of accounts receivable and expected time to collect.